facebook/relay/docs/Guides-Renderer.md

 ```

 When the **Relay.Renderer** above is rendered, Relay will construct a query and send it to the GraphQL server.
 As soon as all required data has been fetched, `ProfilePicture` will be rendered.
 Props with fragments will contain data that was fetched from the server.

-If either `Container` or `queryConfig` ever changes, **Relay.Renderer** will immediately start attempting to fulfill the new data requirements.

-By default, **Relay.Renderer** renders nothing while loading data for the initial render.
-If a previous set of `Container` and `queryConfig` were fulfilled and rendered, the default behavior is to continue rendering the previous view.

 ## Render Callback